cesargb/laravel-magiclink/README.md

 ```

 We also have another option `$numMaxVisits`, with which we can define the
-number of times the link can be visited. `Null` default indicates that there
+number of times the link can be visited, `null` by default indicates that there
 are no visit limits.

 ```php